fractal-n/my-team/README.md

 ## About

-This is a simple frontend project to learn React and Redux.
+This is a simple frontend project to learn React.

 ## Tech stack

 ReactJS
-Redux
 Tachycon (CSS toolkit)

 ## Mockup tools